dhanush-babu-M/Vehicle-accident-detection-using-gps-and-gsm-module/README.md

 The GSM module sends an SMS alert with the location to predefined contacts.

-The system continuously monitors for accidents, ensuring timely notifications.
+The system continuously monitors for accidents to ensure timely notifications.

 Challenges & Solutions